Insomnia in Your 50s

-FDA-approved for sleep disorders at doses 10-50 times lower than depression treatment
+The FDA approved doxepin for sleep disorders at doses 10 to 50 times lower than those used for depression treatment.

-Most effective for people who fall asleep easily but wake frequently during the night
+It is most effective for people who fall asleep easily but wake frequently during the night.

 Low-dose doxepin is an FDA-approved sleep medication containing just 3mg or 6mg of doxepin, compared to the 75-300mg doses used for depression treatment.
 This tricyclic antidepressant has been repurposed at minimal doses to target sleep-wake cycle regulation without affecting mood or causing the side effects associated with antidepressant therapy.